 Andrew L Cohen, My research interests lie in investigating the building blocks, or features, that underlie perception and exploring how multiple features are combined to determine higher-level cognitive decisions in tasks of perceptual classification, recognition memory, judgment, and identification.
 Formal quantitative models are employed to inform and interpret empirical research.
 (E-mail)

-Michael J. Constantino, Dr. Constantino is an Associate Professor of Clinical Psychology at the University of Massachusetts where he directs his Psychotherapy Research Lab, teaches psychotherapy courses, and supervises clinicians-in-training.
+Michael J. Constantino, Dr. Constantino is a Professor of Clinical Psychology at the University of Massachusetts where he directs his Psychotherapy Research Lab, teaches psychotherapy courses, and supervises clinicians-in-training.
 Across these roles, Dr. Constantino is committed to integrating rigorous science with quality practice and training.
 His research program centers broadly on psychotherapy process, outcome, and integration with adults.
 The focus is on understanding patient, therapist, and relational processes that influence psychosocial treatments, and on the development, systematization, and training of therapeutic interventions that address pantheoretical principles of clinical change (e.g., treatment expectations, the therapeutic alliance, corrective experiences, resolution of change ambivalence, and outcomes monitoring and feedback).
 (E-mail)

 Rosie Cowell, How does the brain make sense of the visual world and enable us to remember things about it?
 What kind of neural representations are used for visual perception and for memory?
 Are there common mechanisms for perceiving objects, faces and scenes?
 Are there common representations for perceiving and remembering?
 My work examines memory and visual perception, and attempts to determine the neural underpinnings of these cognitive functions in the ventral visual stream and medial temporal lobe.
 I use computational models, fMRI and (through collaboration) studies of animals and humans with brain damage.
 (E-mail)